-Input file name(s) of the original imagery (DAT prefix) data.
+Input File list Input file name(s) of the original imagery (DAT prefix) data.
 These files are mandatory.

 Specify product type (Single Look Complex or Ground Range) relevant to the data to import.

 If set, only relevant information will be copied from the input name(s) to the output name(s), the full root name otherwise.